blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 This way, the model no longer needs to adapt during fine-tuning in the meta-training phase.
 For correctly dealing with the test examples during training, it could just recognize which object it is looking at and calculate the angle from the remembered canonical pose.\\
 This becomes a problem when unseen objects are shown to the model during meta-testing.
-Here, it would be critical to infer the canonical pose from the training examples to correctly infer the rotation angle for the test examples.
+Here, it would be critical to infer the canonical pose from the training examples to infer the rotation angle for the test examples correctly.
 This, however, was not learned by the model in this example.

 When initializing the classification head identically for all classes, the model is forced to adapt during fine-tuning,